schickling/vim-bufonly/README.md

 ## Usage

-`:BufOnly` without an argument will unload all buffers but the current one.
+`:BufOnly` without an argument will delete all buffers but the current one.
 `:BufOnly myBuffer` with an argument will close all buffers but the supplied buffer name/number.

 ## Credits